somedatapacket/docs.humio.com/content/guides/bro.md

 These files will be monitored by Filebeat and data send to Humio as is described below in the section [Configure Filebeat]({{< relref "#configure-filebeat" >}})

-Some available configurations options for the Bro script are:
+Some available configurations options for the Zeek script are:

 ```
 redef CorelightLogs::disable_default_logs = F;      ## Disable default logs and only log in JSON